isomerpages/pa-chingay/_chingay50-stories/Ong Choon Mui.md

 For Madam Ong, the changes have been tremendous.
 Chingay today is like an international carnival!” she exclaims.
 “In 1973, we performed along the streets with the audience standing at the sides.
 In recent years, I watched the performance at the F1 Pit Building, and the props were very high-class.

 “Previously held during the day, Chingay is now at night and there’s a lot more electronic elements involved.
-I still prefer the atmosphere of the performances back in the day because there was more direct interaction between performers and audience,” she adds.
+I still prefer the atmosphere of the performances back in the day because there was more direct interaction between performers and audience”, she adds.

 **Friendship Across The Ages**